belli29/fe-interactive-development/README.md

 * Laptop with MDPI screen
 * Apple Imac 21.5"

-I have made use of Bootstrap 4 and this allowed me to achieve my result writing less code.

 ## Testing

 Automatic testing has being carried out through Jasmine ([see file](https://github.com/belli29/fe-interactive-development/tree/master/assets/spec)).

-Unfortunately I was not really able to carry out all the tests I wanted thorugh Jasmine.
+Unfortunately I was not really able to carry out all the tests I wanted through Jasmine.
 Most of the tests were carried out manually.

 Down below a table with some of the tests: